FredericFerriere/AWS_MNIST_webApp/README.md

 ## Web App

-Instance type: Ubuntu Server 18.04 (t2.micro type should be enough)
+Instance type: Ubuntu Server 18.04 (t2.micro type should be enough).
+Instance Name: webApp

 Copy the files flaskDigitReader.py and cnn-mnist to the remote instance.